Neat-Keat/TUnotes/06 - Fall '24/BIOL200/01 - Lecture Notes/Day 31 Lecture Notes.md

 - meiosis vs mitosis

 # Cell types
-- 3 main classifications of cells"
+- 3 main classifications of cells
 	- Somatic cells //soma = body -> all the cells of your body
 		- diploid
 		- divide by mitosis